reisir/tools/pages/04.vegas-pro/masking/default.md

 You should also know that Vegas Pro lets you make multiple mask on the same track easily.
 In the example you've seen in the abstract, I've used a total of 4 masks, with different settings.

 ![An example of several masks](manymasks.png)

+If your object has a complicated shape, masking it will be tedious.
+You can make multiple masks like in the example above, or duplicate your track and do a new mask on this track.
+For now, masking in Vegas Pro is pretty archaic compared to DaVinci Resolve or After Effects, if you want to mask a moving object with an iregular shape, it'll take you some time.
 ### How to animate your mask